Baby Eczema: What Parents Need to Know

 When should I see a doctor about baby eczema?

-- a rash that isn’t getting better with treatment
+Rash that isn’t improving with treatment

 Dealing with eczema can be stressful (and, yes, kind of icky), but your provider can help you come up with a treatment plan to keep your kiddo comfortable in their skin!